-President Trump: “The Jig Is Up”, Demands Canada Dismantle Dairy Tariffs, Supply Management System For Farmers
+President Trump: ‘The Jig Is Up,’ Demands Canada Dismantle Dairy Tariffs, Supply Management System For Farmers

 As President Donald Trump leaves the G7 today for Singapore – headed for his historic meeting with North Korean leader Kim Jong-un – he had a few boisterous words for the press as he decried the unfair trade relationship between his nation and that led by Canadian Prime Minister Justin Trudeau.
-As reported by the CBC, President Trump in particular called out the heavy tariffs that have been levied for nearly half a century by Canada on dairy products.
+As reported by the CBC, President Trump, in particular, called out the heavy tariffs that have been levied for nearly half a century by Canada on dairy products.

 “No tariffs, no barriers, that’s the way it should be and no subsidies.
 In other words, let’s say Canada, where we have tremendous tariffs.
 The U.S. pays tremendous tariffs on dairy, as an example, 270 per cent… we don’t want to pay anything, why should we pay anything?… It’s very unfair to our farmers.
 Our farmers, whether it’s through a non-tariff trade barrier or whether it’s through very high tariffs… this is all over the world.
 You can’t do that.
 It’s going to stop, or we’ll stop trading…”